-- 3.15.2 This policy is a considerable advance on the Emerging Core Strategy policy although it is judged to give rise to two moderate beneficial outcomes (resource efficiency and greenhouse gases) it now delivers nine minor beneficial outcomes and no adverse effects (see Figure 3.12 and Appendix G).
+- 3.15.2 This policy is judged to give rise to two moderate beneficial outcomes (resource efficiency and greenhouse gases), nine minor beneficial outcomes and no adverse effects (see Figure 3.12 and Appendix G).
 Principally by being explicit on the criteria for the location of waste management activities the potential for adverse effects has been managed.
 Indeed, the potential for moderate adverse effects upon historic features and the landscape been removed. - 3.15.3 Within the sustainable consumption and production theme, the policy gives rise to positive outcomes across the four sustainability objectives.
 The prosperity and access to jobs outcomes are anticipated to be potential minor positive, while the outcomes upon reducing travel and resource efficiency are more certain generating a moderate beneficial outcome (resource efficiency) and a minor positive (reducing travel). - 3.15.4 The policy has the potential to deliver a moderate beneficial outcome for the climate change and energy theme and the potential for three minor beneficial outcomes within the natural resource protection theme. - 3.15.5 Enhancing public safety is the only outcome anticipated under the sustainable communities theme.
 Here the policy gives consideration of the health and safety issues of waste management activities including pollution, odour, vermin and bird attraction including the impact on aerodrome safeguarding.